-Ram Sagar Dam was built under the rule of Maharaja Sawai Ram Singh II.
-The developments in 1884 were under the rule of Maharaja Sawai Madho Singh II.
-Coincidentally, the ill-famed Chhapaniya Akaal or the Indian Famine of 1899-1900 took place soon after.
 A steam engine imported from the UK was installed to supply water to the city.
-Prior to the piped water supply, the residents would fetch water from any of the three Chaupars in the walled city area of Jaipur.
-Unfortunately, two of these Chaupars have been destroyed for Jaipur metro stations.
+Prior to the piped water supply, residents would fetch water from any of the three Chaupars like Choti Chaupar in the Jaipur walled city.
+Unfortunately, two of these Chaupars have been impacted by the laying of Jaipur metro and its stations.

 Read Jaipur then & Now – Choti Chaupar

 I’m sure a new park will definitely provide residents with a good option to get some fresh air and stretch out.
-Parks like these are popular among the couples in Jaipur.
+Parks like these are popular among couples in Jaipur.

 There are other questions that I find difficult to answer.
-Given the fact that these parks attract people from all walks of life, a cafe with a pricy menu will be difficult to run.
-Instead, Â an affordable eating option like Masala Chowk would have been a better choice.
+Given the fact that these parks attract people from all walks of life, a cafe with a pricey menu will be difficult to run.
+Instead, an affordable eating option like Masala Chowk would have been a better choice.

 Stay updated via Facebook, Twitter, Instagram